 You have undergone a surgical procedure.
-A mild degree of swelling, bruising, and/or discomfort is to be expected.
-To minimize swelling and pain, APPLY ICE to the outside of your face adjacent to the surgical area for 20 minutes at a time, 2 or 3 times today and tomorrow.
+A mild degree of swelling, bruising, and discomfort is to be expected.
+To minimize these, APPLY ICE to the outside of your face adjacent to the surgical area for as much as possible today and tomorrow.

-TAKE 400-600 MG (2-3 PILLS) OF IBUPROFEN (generic, Advil, or Nuprin are all the same) every 4 hours, or 220 MG (1 PILL) OF NAPROXEN (generic or ALEVE) every 8 hours for the rest of today EVEN IF THERE IS NO PAIN.
-It is much easier to prevent pain then to to wait until it starts and then try to control it.
-If you cannot take Ibuprofen or Naproxen, substitute 2-3 Acetaminophen (generic or Tylenol) tablets, although these are less effective.
-If this approach is not sufficient, take the prescribed pain medication as directed.
+TAKE 2 Advil (400 mgs. ibuprofen) PLUS 1 Tylenol (325 mgs. acetaminophen) every 4 hours for the rest of today EVEN IF THERE IS NO PAIN.
+It is much easier to prevent pain than to wait until it starts and then try to control it.
+If you cannot take Ibuprofen, take 2-3 Tylenol (acetaminophen) tablets, although these are less effective.
+Your next dose should be taken at ____________.

-AVOID CHEWING in the area where surgery was performed for one week.
-Eat soft foods high in protein and vitamin C. For example: fish, milk, ice cream, tuna salad, pasta, cottage cheese, fruit juice, yogurt.
+AVOID CHEWING in the area where surgery was performed for one week for routine periodontal surgery.
+Eat soft foods high in protein and vitamin C. For example: fish, smoothies, ice cream, tuna salad, pasta, cottage cheese, fruit juice, yogurt.
 Taking a B complex vitamin for one month may improve healing.

-AVOID REPEATEDLY PULLING YOUR LIP TO EXAMINE THE SURGICAL AREA.
+AVOID PULLING YOUR LIP TO EXAMINE THE SURGICAL AREA.
 Tension on your sutures can impair healing.